SURGroup/UQpy/README.rst

 Description
 ===========

-UQpy is a numerical tool for performing uncertainty quantification using using python.
+UQpy is a numerical tool for performing uncertainty quantification using python.

 Supported methods